Why Your Engineering Team Isn't a Revenue Engine (Yet)

 And the five structural fixes that change that.

-A Series B SaaS company.
-Real traction.
-Paying customers, decent NRR, a product people actually use.
-The CEO is frustrated.
-"We have 30 engineers and I still can't tell you what shipping faster has done for revenue this quarter."
-The VP of Engineering is frustrated too.
-"We shipped 47 features last quarter.
-What more do they want?"
+A SaaS company with real traction.
+Paying customers, decent retention, a product people actually use.
+The founder is frustrated.
+"I have five engineers and I still can't tell you what shipping faster has done for revenue this quarter."
+The engineers are frustrated too.
+"We shipped a dozen things last quarter.
+What more does he want?"

 I call this the Revenue Disconnect.
 It's the most expensive structural problem in scaling SaaS companies.
 Not technical debt.
 Not hiring.
 Not your AI strategy (we'll get to that).
 The Revenue Disconnect.
 And it's fixable.